vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 You can check if a coalesce job is currently active by running `ps axf | grep vhd` on the XenServer host and looking for a VHD process in the results (one of the resulting processes will be the grep command you just ran, ignore that one).

 If you don't see any running coalesce jobs, and can't find any other reason that XenServer has not started one, you can attempt to make it start a coalesce job by rescanning the SR. This is harmless to try, but will not always result in a coalesce.
 Visit the problematic SR in the XOA UI, then click the "Rescan All Disks" button towards the top right: it looks like a refresh circle icon.
 This should begin the coalesce process - if you click the Advanced tab in the SR view, the "disks needing to be coalesced" list should become smaller and smaller.

+As a last resort, migrating the VM (more specifically, its disks) to a new storage repository will also force a coalesce and solve this issue.
+That means migrating a VM to another host (with its own storage) and back will force the VDI chain for that VM to be coalesced, and get rid of the `VDI Chain Protection` message.

 ### Parse Error